 Also, it requires students to cite evidence from the story and defend their answers - a must have skill with today's standards.

-Comparing Character Traits
+Comparing Character Traits Graphic Organizer

-Students must also answer questions about the main character and what caused the change.
+2nd, 3rd, 4th, and 5th grade students must also answer questions about the main character and what caused the change.

 No Prep Character Trait Activities